What's the difference between foster care and adoption?

 - How long will the Family Assessment process take?

-- Will I have to pay any fees?
+- Will I have to pay any adoption fees?

 - How long will I wait until I am identified as an adoptive family for a child?

-Will I have to interact with the birth family?
+Will I have to interact with my adopted child's birth family?

 Adoptive parents always have the right and responsibility to determine the individuals their children see and interact with.
 Children awaiting adoption from the foster care system have usually been made available because of court ordered termination of parental rights.
 Once their rights are terminated, birth parents have no right to maintain contact with their biological child.
 However, contact with appropriate family members after adoption is strongly encouraged when it is in the child(s) best interest.
 Many of our children have siblings who have been adopted by other families or grandparents, aunts or uncles with whom they have a strong relationship.
 It may be important to the child’s well-being that those relationships continue.

-Do I have to be married to adopt?
+Do I have to be married to adopt a child?

-You don’t have to be married to adopt child.
+Individuals seeking to become single parents are allowed to adopt children.
 Many children will thrive in a single parent home.
 However, if you are legally married, you must adopt along with your spouse.
 Individuals who are separated cannot legally adopt as single parents in Michigan.

-I've decided I want to adopt.
+I've decided I want to adopt a child.
 Now what do I do?

 The Family Assessment process usually takes three to six months to complete, depending on factors such as worker caseload and family cooperation.
 Assessments are typically prioritized based on the types of children waiting and the characteristics of families who have applied.
 The process typically consists of a number of meetings at the home as well as personal interviews.
 The study generally includes the following: